DubPlus/DubPlus/src/js2/README.md

 ## Write tests for everything

 ### Unit Testing
-Eveything in the UTILS folder should be unit tested.
-Everything in the components folder should also be unit tested
+At least everything in the utils folder should be unit tested.

 ### Integration Testing
 We're using Puppetteer and Jest to login into Dubtrack.fm, load the script, and perform integration testing in the actual environment